OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-get.md

     var activeCell = context.workbook.getActiveCell();

     // Get the top-most cell of the current used range.
-    // This method acts like the Ctrl+Arrow key keyboard shortcut while a range is selected. var rangeEdge = range.getRangeEdge(
+    // This method acts like the Ctrl+Up arrow key keyboard shortcut while a range is selected. var rangeEdge = range.getRangeEdge(
       direction,
       activeCell